NathanAung/DX11GameEngine/README.md

 # StepEngine
 ## Introduction
 A small DirectX 11 game engine written in C/C++ with a focus on learning modern game engine architecture, graphics programming, entity-component systems, resource management, and physics integration.
 The engine provides a lightweight foundation with a forward renderer (basic lights), physics (Jolt), and tooling-ready subsystems with an emphasis on clarity and extensibility.
 PBR parameters are supported at the material level.
+This project is still a work in progress.

 ---